Getting Married in Denmark as a Binational Couple

 The Process for Binational Couples

 1. Submit your documents — Both partners provide passports and any required divorce/death certificates.
 2. We handle the application — Denmark Wedding Services prepares and submits everything to the Familieretshuset.
 3. Approval (5 working days) — The Danish authorities review your application.
 4. Choose your date — Select from available ceremony dates in Copenhagen, Aabenraa, or Tønder.
-5. Travel and marry — Fly in, say 'I do', and receive your internationally recognized marriage certificate immediately.
+5. Travel and marry — Fly in, say 'I do', and receive your Danish marriage certificate immediately.

 Marrying in Denmark — Country-Specific Notes